prabeesh/prabeesh.github.io/content/blog/install-apache-spark-2-on-ubuntu-16-dot-04-and-mac-os.md

 date: 2016-12-07 11:45:18 +0400
 tags: [Apache Spark, Big Data, Ubuntu, Mac OS X]
 keywords: install spark ubuntu-16.04, spark installation on mac os, installing spark on linux, installing apache spark 2.0, spark-2.0.2 installation, apache spark 2 installation on unix, install spark in ubuntu Mac OS X, how to install apache spark 2, apache spark cluster on Mac OS X, install spark ubuntu 16.04, spark on OS X Yosemite, install spark on Ubuntu server, spark ubuntu LTS install, spark-2 setup tutorial, spark 2 single machine, spark 2 setup ubuntu machine
-description: set up Spark 2.0 in Ubuntu and OS X Sierra, Install Spark 2 on MAC OS, Apache Spark 2 set up in Linux
+description: This tutorial provides step-by-step instructions to install and set up Apache Spark 2.0 on Ubuntu 16.04 and Mac OS X Sierra.
+It covers the installation of Java and Git, as well as the process of downloading and untarring the Apache Spark distribution.
+The tutorial also includes instructions for building Spark using Maven and a sample program to test the installation.
 ---
 Two of the earlier posts are discussing installing [Apache Spark-0.8.0](/blog/2013/11/26/installing-apache-spark-on-ubuntu-1204/) and [Apache Spark-1.1.0](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/) on Ubuntu-12.04 and Ubuntu-14.04 respectively.
 In this post you can discover necessary actions to set up **Apache Spark-2.0.2** on Ubuntu 16.04 and Mac OS X Sierra.
 For enhanced guidance refer above mentioned posts.
 <!--more-->